ReidKimball/RecipeWreck/zContext_Information/Project_Structure.md

-# Creator Space App - Project Structure
+# RecipeWreck App - Project Structure

-This document provides an overview of the project structure for the Creator Space App, a Next.js application with a focus on server-side rendering and API routes.
+This document provides an overview of the project structure for the RecipeWreck App, a Next.js application with a focus on server-side rendering and API routes.

 ## Root Directory

 ```
-Creator Space/
+RecipeWreck/
 ├── .next/                  # Next.js build output
 ├── node_modules/           # Project dependencies
 ├── public/                 # Static assets (images, fonts, etc.)